linkerd/gsoc/rfc/2020/conformance-validation/mayankshah1607/rfc.md

 - Users shall also be allowed to run these tests without having to depend on Sonobuoy.
 Much like the [Kubernetes conformance validation process](https://github.com/kubernetes/kubernetes/tree/master/cluster/images/conformance) we can provide a YAML configuration file that can be used to run a pod that runs these tests on the cluster.
 This YAML configuration file is responsible for setting up things like namespace, service account, ClusterRoleBindings, the test runner pod, etc. ([See example](https://github.com/kubernetes/kubernetes/tree/master/cluster/images/conformance))

 - If the users wish to proceed with Sonobuoy but want an easier way to do things, we can provide a default Docker image - Eg : _gcr.io/linkerd.io/conformance:v1.0.0_ .
-This image shall contain a `conformance_config.yaml` file that defines some default configurations for the tests.
 Additionally, we may also provide a Sonobuoy plugin file (as seen above in the "configure plugin" step) that uses the above mentioned Docker image, for e.g - _https://run.linkerd.io/path/to/plugin.yaml_.

 The users would then simply have to run :
 ```bash